Living with fractures

 Many people recover well from painful compression fractures but some will go on to experience chronic (persistent) back pain due to the effects of the changes in spinal shape.
 Sometimes these fractures can lead to being less active, having sleep problems, feeling emotionally low and reduced general health.
 Height loss and postural changes can cause shortness of breath and your stomach may feel squashed and bloated.
 This can make day-to-day living more difficult.

-For hints and tips on how to overcome various problems associated with broken bones caused by osteoporosis see our Living with osteoporosis factsheets Daily living after fractures and Out and about after fractures
+For hints and tips on how to overcome various problems associated with broken bones caused by osteoporosis see our

 A compression fracture seems different from a normal broken bone so why is it painful and what can I expect?

 It is still a broken bone in the sense that there is a break in the outermost layer.
 Nerves are therefore stimulated, sending signals to the spinal cord and up to your brain.

 Often, during a fracture, blood vessels in the bone are torn and bleed, and back muscles can go into spasm as they try to hold the broken bone together.
 These changes create further pressure on nerve endings.
 This immediate pain is often described as ‘acute pain’.
 You may experience it immediately when a bone breaks and it will usually lessen over the following six to twelve weeks, as the injured tissue and bone heal.